angelospanag/kleio-bot/README.md

 ## Running the bot manually

 ***Warning!*** Running this application will actually post word clouds to the Twitter account you have linked using the environment variables above.
-To avoid this and just see the generated pictures comment out the following line:
+To avoid this and just see the generated pictures, comment out the following line:

 ```python
 api.update_with_media(image_path, title)